 Pending publication is a way of creating a DOI and depositing metadata for a content item any time after a manuscript has been accepted but before it is published online.
-This is possible for all standard content types (such as articles, books, conference proceedings).
+This is possible for all standard record types (such as articles, books, conference proceedings).

 Because a pending publication has not yet been published, its DOI will resolve to a publicly-available Crossref-hosted landing page.
 Once the work is published online, this same DOI will resolve to the URL for that content.

-The pending publication content type serves as a temporary placeholder for your content - like a “coming soon” or preview of the great work to come.
+The pending publication record type serves as a temporary placeholder for your content - like a “coming soon” or preview of the great work to come.
 For a pending publication, you register basic metadata for your content item before registering all the formal metadata that comes with a version of record.
 Take care not to share a DOI before it has been deposited with us, or it will not resolve for your readers, and will lead to a failed resolution in your resolution report.
 Learn more about the pending publication consultation.

 Use cases for pending publication

-Before the pending publication content type existed, we recommended you to register DOIs at the time content was published online, or shortly after.
+Before the pending publication record type existed, we recommended you to register DOIs at the time content was published online, or shortly after.
 As the communication needs of our members (researchers, funders, institutions, and publishers) evolve, we have created this new solution to aid you and your work, and allow you to register DOIs before content is published online.
 With pending publication:

 address timing issues related to press embargos